Typically, independent contractors are not usually eligible for workers compensation benefits in Louisiana.

 Sometimes the employer will expressly designate in the pre-injury contract of the parties that the injured worker is to be considered an independent contractor.

-Such contract terminology (or terms) would make it impossible for the employee for receive workers compensation benefits, if the employers could argue for the use of such appropriately worded agreements.
+Such contract terminology (or terms) would make it impossible for the employee to receive workers compensation benefits if the employers could argue for the use of such appropriately worded agreements.